 7. Resolve to touch paper only once—preferably when you stuff your documents into a Magic Envelope to get them digitized by Shoeboxed!

 8. Use binder clips to keep various power cords untangled and easily accessible.
 Attach each clip to the edge of your desktop and insert the end of each cord through the clip’s silver loop.
 Voila!
 Instant access to all the power you need.

 9. If you don’t have any twist ties, you can use hair clips (the kind with claws) to organize your earbuds and other longer cords.
 Twist the cord into a neat circle or “bun” and place the clip near where the cord ends.

-10. Place office supplies into the pockets of a clear, hangable shoe rack.
+10. To keep your desk minimalist, place office supplies into the pockets of a clear, hangable shoe rack.
 Your desk drawers will stay free of clutter, and you’ll be able to find exactly what you need with a single glance.

 Techie life hacks

 11. Make it a habit to ask yourself, “Is there an app for that?”
 (See “5 Apps for a Better Work-Life Balance.”)

 12. Increase your online security by including non-English letters and characters in your passwords.
 Include tildes, umlauts, etc.!

 13. Why buy expensive iPhone speakers when you can make your own?
 Cut a phone-sized slit in the top of an empty toilet paper roll.
 Stick four push pins into the bottom of the roll, and space them out along all four “corners” of the bottom area.
 The pins will serve as a stand, and the roll creates a reverberation area for the sound.